Construction Liens and Litigation: What Contractors Need to Know

 Why Construction Liens Matter

-Construction liens exist for one reason—to make sure contractors, subcontractors, and suppliers get paid.
+Construction liens exist to make sure contractors, subcontractors, and suppliers get paid.
 When a lien is filed, it effectively clouds the property title, meaning the owner can’t sell or refinance until the issue is resolved.
 That’s powerful leverage.

 Each state has its own rules about deadlines, notice requirements, and filing procedures, so missing one small detail can derail your claim.
 Some states even require you to post a bond.
 The result?
 Your lien gets tossed before it’s ever enforced.